 will know more if I’m accepted as a member!)

 Though I do appreciate dedication from a website and screening of members, I think that everybody should be accepted automatically.
 Then screened out if the user is “misbehaving”.
-That is one point on which Hospitality Club differs from other hospitality website.
+That is one point on which Hospitality Club differs from other hospitality websites.
 As my application is still being processed by their team, I don’t have as much info as I would like.
 I will keep you posted should I be granted access and can discover more!